Floorp-Projects/Floorp/testing/condprofile/README.rst

 and they provide four keys:

 - **name**: the name of the customization
-- **addons**: a mapping of addons to install.
+- **addons**: a mapping of add-ons to install.
 - **prefs**: a mapping of prefs to set
 - **scenario**: a mapping of options to pass to a specific scenario

-In the example below, we install uBlock, set a pref and pass the **max_urls** option to the **heavy** scenario.
+In the example below, we install uBlock, set a pref, and pass the **max_urls** option to the **heavy** scenario.

   {